What is Screen Share?

-Here's how it works: fill out the Google form linked above.
+Here's how it works: fill out the Google form by clicking the button above.
 We pick your laptop up, wipe or replace the hard drive so your data is deleted, and then one of our IT volunteers refurbishes it with new hardware and software.
 Then we pass it to young refugees who need it to progress with their education.

 So you want to donate your laptop?